Painting on Cookies

 - Paper, a pencil and scissors – if you’re tracing a design onto your cookies.

-- and of course, you’ll need your cookies and some fondant or royal icing.
+- And of course, you’ll need your cookies and some fondant or royal icing.

-Preparing the Cookies
+Icing the Cookies

 Use a sturdy cookie recipe to ensure your cookies don’t fall apart as you work on them.
 I used my gluten free sugar cookie recipe, but I can also recommend Sweetapolita’s sugar cookie recipe if you don’t need gluten free.

-For royal iced cookies, I recommend Sweetopia’s royal icing recipe (and she has great tutorials for using it, too.)
+For royal iced cookies, I recommend Sweetopia’s royal icing recipe (and she has great tutorials for using it, too).

 Cover your cookies with fondant or royal ice them at least 24 hours before you want to paint them, and allow the icing to harden.
 Exactly how long that will take will depend on the humidity where you live.
 Firm icing will be less likely to dent as you paint.